Does this make 100% renewable energy possible?

 4.2 Compared with pumped storage plants, the investment requirement is relatively low.
 Prof. Heindl estimates the investment for the smallest reasonable plant at 300 million euros.
 For larger plants as shown, from 1.1 billion euros.
 These are low costs compared to pumped storage and dams.
 The construction period is three years.

-5. Medullary volume
+5. medullary volume

 5.1 There is a huge potential demand for electricity storage worldwide in the future.
 The construction of the plants already has enormous market potential because they are large construction projects that provide orders for many companies.